 Cross-functional communication is a core value in nearly all organizations, and for good reason.
-Getting your teams on the same page, clearly communicating and working toward consistent goals is essential.
-In the world of tech recruiting, the two functions that need to be truly synchronized are human resources and engineering.
+Getting your teams on the same page, clearly communicating, and working toward consistent goals is essential.
+In the world of tech recruiting, the two functions that need to be truly synchronized are people operations and engineering.

-1. Observe and identify differences between the departments.
-Work styles, personalities, perspectives…
+1. Observe and identify differences.
+Work styles, personalities, perspectives...

 Acknowledging that hiring managers and technical recruiters have very different roles with differing goals is the first step in creating a strong connection that will enable these departments to work in sync with one another.
 Some of the differences between the two departments are fairly obvious.
 For example, recruiting success is primarily about hiring, and might also be tied to departmental satisfaction, candidate quality, and hiring efficiency.
 Whereas metrics for developers might involve code quality, speed and creativity, with hiring as a secondary focus.
 Learning and respecting each function's success metrics makes collaboration possible, and being aware of priorities creates realistic expectations.